-George Lee Odemns III, ) Plaintiff, ) ) Case: 1:15-cv-01122 Jury Demand V. Assigned To : Unassigned Assign.
-Date : 7/13/2015 NRA et al., Description: Pro Se Gen. Civil F Deck Defendants. ) ) )
+George Lee Odemns III,)

+Plaintiff, Case: 1:15-cv-01117 Jury Demand Assigned To : Unassigned Assign.
+Date : 7/13/2015

+v.

+CT Lottery et al.,) Description: Pro Se Gen. Civil F Deck

+Defendants.)

+)

 MEMORANDUM OPINION

 This matter is before the Court on review of the plaintiff's pro se complaint and application to proceed in forma pauperis.
 The application will be granted and the case will be dismissed pursuant to 28 U.S.C. § 1915(e), which requires the Court to dismiss a complaint upon a determination that it, among other grounds, is frivolous.